-ArcGIS Velocity is a real-time and big data processing and analysis capability of ArcGIS Online.
-It enables you to ingest, visualize, analyze, store, and act upon data from Internet of Things (IoT) sensors.
+ArcGIS Velocity is the real-time and big data processing and analysis capability of ArcGIS Online.
+It allows you to import, visualize, analyze, store, and use data from Internet of Things (IoT) sensors.
 High-velocity event data can be filtered, processed, and sent to multiple destinations, allowing you to connect virtually any type of streaming data and automatically alert personnel when specified conditions occur.
 You can also design analytic models to process high-volume historical data and gain insights into patterns, trends, and anomalies.

-Velocity works with your vector and tabular data and can receive real-time observations over HTTP, connect to IoT cloud providers such as Azure and Cisco, or consume from Kafka, MQTT, RabbitMQ, and other messaging technologies.
-It also works with historical information and can read from your existing ArcGIS feature layers as well as external big data sources like Amazon S3.
+ArcGIS Velocity works with vector and tabular data and can receive real-time observations over HTTP, connect to IoT cloud providers such as Azure and Cisco, or consume from Kafka, MQTT, RabbitMQ, and other messaging technologies.
+It also works with historical information and can read existing ArcGIS feature layers as well as external big data sources such as Amazon S3.

-Velocity tools focus on the different spatial analysis approaches: Analyze Patterns, Find Locations, Manage Data, Summarize Data, Use Proximity, and Data Enrichment.
-Whether you need to perform geofencing, detect incidents, run regression analysis on multiple datasets, or find areas of data clustering, there are many options to explore your data.
+ArcGIS Velocity tools can be used for various spatial analysis approaches: analyze patterns, find locations, manage data, summarize data, use proximity, and data enrichment.
+Whether you need to perform geofencing, detect incidents, run regression analysis on multiple datasets, or find areas of data clustering, there are many options to explore data.

-To get started with Velocity, create roles and assign users in your ArcGIS Online organization that include privileges for real-time ingestion, real-time analysis, and big data analysis.
-You can then assign users to these roles, which will enable them to log into the Velocity application.
+To get started with Velocity, create roles and assign users in your ArcGIS Online organization that include privileges to create, review, edit, manage, publish real-time analysis, and publish big data analysis.
+Assign users to these roles, which will allow them to sign in to the ArcGIS Velocity application.
 For details, see Get started with ArcGIS Velocity.

-ArcGIS Velocity is useful for workflows dealing with observations coming in from IoT devices and sensors but also for other sources of real-time and big data.
-It provides easy ways to bring in and immediately visualize real-time information, as well as store observations over time.
+ArcGIS Velocity is useful for workflows regarding observations from IoT devices and sensors, as well as for other sources of real-time and big data.
+It provides options to bring in and immediately visualize real-time information, as well as store observations over time.
 Velocity also allows you to build analytical processes to automate workflows and answer questions.
-Overall, Velocity provides many of the same capabilities and solves many of the same use cases as ArcGIS GeoEvent Server and ArcGIS GeoAnalytics Server, but provides these capabilities as-a-service in ArcGIS Online.
+Velocity provides many of the same capabilities as ArcGIS GeoAnalytics Server and solves many of the same use cases as ArcGIS GeoEvent Server but provides these capabilities as a service in ArcGIS Online.

-- You need to geofence areas of interest to detect the spatial proximity of events.
+- Create a geofence around an area of interest to detect the spatial proximity of events.

-- You need to enrich and filter observations to focus on the most interesting event data.
+- Enrich and filter observations to focus on the most interesting event data.

-- Your data has a lot of noise and you want to explore it to identify important patterns and trends.
+- Explore data to identify important patterns and trends.

-- Your organization prefers cloud solutions as opposed to managing a multi-machine deployment for real-time and big data use cases.
+- Use cloud solutions instead of managing a multi-machine deployment for real-time and big data use cases.

-Below are several examples of types of analysis you can perform with Velocity:
+The following are examples of types of analysis you can perform with Velocity:

-- As a city GIS analyst, you can ingest GPS data on all city vehicles, like public works vehicles and snow plows, to see where vehicles have traveled, areas with less coverage, and instances where vehicles exceeded the speed limit.
+- As a city GIS analyst, you can collect GPS data on all city vehicles, such as public works vehicles and snow plows, to see where vehicles have traveled, areas with less coverage, and when vehicles exceeded the speed limit.

 - As an electric utility operations officer, you can receive regular readings from smart meters, including indications of power outages, and automatically notify the closest field crew in the area.